Watch Medabots

 No

-Short Answer: Yes, but you really shouldn't watch it.Long Answer: The quality of the show unfortunately plummeted starting with the 3rd season, after the show transitioned from Bee Train to Production I.G., with a drastic change in animation and writing quality with the large change in staff.Fortunately, since the plot perfectly wraps up at the second season finale, there is luckily no need to watch anything beyond the second season.If you don't believe me, you can go ahead and try watching it, but don't say I didn't warn you.
+Short Answer: ...
+Yes, but you really don't need to watch it.Long Answer: The quality of the show unfortunately plummeted starting with the 3rd season, after the show transitioned from Bee Train to Production I.G., with a drastic change in animation and writing quality due to the large change in staff.Fortunately, since the plot perfectly wraps up at the second season finale, there is no need to watch beyond the second season.If you don't believe me, you can go ahead and watch it, but don't say I didn't warn you.

 Phantom Renegade